deucemckenzie/site/docs/_sources/music/music_project.rst.txt

 portion of the project will take, and it is very possible the list could expand or morph significantly as I go.

+**UPDATE 31 May 2025**

+It has only been four months since I last updated this, but two big milestones have happened.
+First, I was totally wrong about how long it would take to get to 90% of my favorites on vinyl.
+That happened in April of this year.
+Second, I have made the first big reorganization of the site.
+The decade pages were becoming long and unruly, and each year deserved its own page.
+Also, I was finding that some of my memories were becoming incoherent,even to myself, so I added some additional footnote context to help this site read a bit better.
+I did a word count and I have written just about 100k words so far!
+That is about the size of a 400 page book.
+This has turned into an extensive and immensely rewarding project, and I'm not even quite half done yet.
+I'm really enjoying the process of writing all this down, and I look forward to reading it again someday when this all feels more nostalgic than some of it already has become.

 **UPDATE 24 Jan 2025**

 It has been about another year so time for an update.
 I'm not moving through